The Coalition for the Sahel

-On 28 April 2020, the European Union and the G5 Sahel countries, with the support of the United Nations and the African Union, reaffirmed their joint commitment at the highest level for the security, stability and development of the Sahel.
-The President of the European Council and the G5 Sahel Heads of State launched the Coalition for the Sahel and called for the Coalition to be expanded to include other international partners.
+On 28 April 2020, the Heads of State of the G5 Sahel and the President of the Council of the European Union, with the support of the United Nations and the African Union, reaffirmed at the highest level their joint commitment to security, stability and development in the Sahel.
+They launched the Coalition for the Sahel and called for the Coalition to be expanded to include other international partners.
 They underlined the importance of the measures envisaged in the four pillars of the Coalition and the need for a comprehensive and coordinated approach bringing together short and long term actions.

 Read the Joint Statement of the European Council members with G5 Sahel Member States made following the videoconference of 28 April 2020.

 Charles Michel, President of the European Council :